Hearing Balance & Communication

 Course Outline

-The MSc in Hearing Balance and Communication is the only degree of its kind in Ireland.
-The degree aims to provide opportunities to acquire state of the art knowledge and skills in the field of hearing and balance related difficulties.
 This MSc is unique in incorporating a focus on communication and how it is affected by hearing loss across the lifespan.
-A mission of the programme is to engage professionals in expanding and progressing their professional capacities in order to contribute to improved care of patients and their families.
+Our mission is to engage professionals in expanding and progressing their professional capacities in order to contribute to the improved care of patients and their families.

-Taking an interdisciplinary approach with expert facilitators from a wide range of disciplinary and clinical backgrounds, course content includes the nature and etiologies of hearing and balance disorders in the pediatric and elderly population; behavioural and objective assessment of hearing loss in children and adults; cochlear implants and implantable devices, as well as habilitation for adults, including those with complex needs.
+Taking an interdisciplinary approach, with expert facilitators from a wide range of disciplinary and clinical backgrounds, our course content includes the nature and etiologies of hearing and balance disorders in the pediatric and elderly population; behavioural and objective assessment of hearing loss in children and adults; cochlear implants and implantable devices, as well as habilitation for adults, including those with complex needs.
 A further unique focus of the course is the nature and management of tinnitus and hyperacusis.

 The MSc in Hearing Balance and Communication is offered on a part-time basis only.
 A range of elective modules allows students to tailor their studies to their own professional and personal interests.
-At all times the emphasis is on critical appraisal of research evidence.
-Please note that no part of the programme for a Post Graduate Certificate, Diploma, or MSc in Hearing, Balance and Communication, confers clinical competiences or eligibility for professional practice or registration in health or social care professions.
+At all times the emphasis is on the critical appraisal of research evidence.

 Subjects taught